Advanced-SE-Project/Transaction-Management/README.md

 ## Features

-- Create, retrieve, update, and delete transactions.
+- Create, retrieve, update, and delete transactions linked to specific users.
 - Filter transactions by type (`spent` or `receive`) and category.
 - Documentation with Swagger UI for easy API exploration.